 Lucas Sage

-I am a postdoctoral researcher at the Laboratory for Agent-Based Social Simulation LABSS in Rome.
-Previously, I was a Max Weber Fellow at the European University Institute and received my PhD in sociology from Sorbonne University and the University of Trento.
+Welcome to my website.
+I am a research fellow at the Institute for Advanced Study in Toulouse IAST, which is part of the Toulouse School of Economics.
+Before I was at LABSS and a Max Weber Fellow at the European University Institute.
+I received my PhD in sociology from Sorbonne University and the University of Trento.
+I am a sociologist with a background in economics.
 Most of my work deals with social inequality broadly conceived, but I am interested in a wide variety of topics including school segregation, social networks, epistemology of the social sciences.
+I use various methods such as Agent-Based Modeling, Econometrics, and Experiments.
+You can find out more about my published work and my ongoing projects on this website.
+If you're interested in any of these, please reach out!

 news